 To really get in the Christmas mood, nothing beats waking up on board to find you’re already cruising through an entrancing winter wonderland.
 Enjoy a leisurely breakfast this morning and relax on board while a kaleidoscope of riverside views drifts by in all their seasonal glory.
 Wrap up warm and take to the deck for an invigorating breath of frosty air as we pass through the outstandingly beautiful Rhine Gorge, where the river flows a little faster, the vineyard-covered valley sides are steeper and ruined castles sit atop rocky crags.
 Tales of mysterious happenings here have been passed down over the generations, most famously of all the legend of the Lorelei – the maiden said to have enticed sailors onto the rocks with her irresistible songs.

-Early risers will witness our arrival in historic Koblenz, dramatically located at the confluence of the Rhine and Moselle Rivers.
-The city is a romantic’s dream – forest-covered hillsides dominate the skyline, while the lower slopes are strewn with the pretty half-timbered buildings so typical of the Rhineland.
-This morning you will have a tour of Koblenz with a knowledgeable local guide, taking in its principal monuments, discovering ancient squares, admiring lovingly restored historic house frontages and quaint hidden passageways.
+As we arrive in the historic city of Koblenz, dramatically located at the confluence of the rivers Rhine and Moselle, take in the views over another delicious lunch in the ship’s restaurant.
+Koblenz is a romantic’s dream; forest-covered hillsides dominate the skyline, whilst the lower slopes are strewn with the pretty, half-timbered buildings so typical of the Rhineland.
+Enjoy a guided tour, seeing the principal monuments, discovering ancient squares, admiring beautifully restored historic house frontages and quaint hidden passageways.

 After browsing the market and its Aladdin’s cave of festive gifts and foods, return to the ship to enjoy a final delicious dinner this evening.

 After breakfast this morning, the crew bids you farewell before you disembark the ship, with time to look back on great memories from a superb trip.

 Prices are per person, based on two people sharing a twin cabin with a limited number of single cabins available on all decks, at the relevant supplement.
 The price includes: